-(i) Foreign Exchange
+Foreign exchange (i)

-Foreign exchange balances have been translated into Hong Kong dollars using exchange rates applicable at balance sheet date.
 Foreign currency transactions are converted at the exchange rate applying at the transaction date.
+Foreign currency monetary items are translated into Hong Kong dollars using exchange rates applicable at balance sheet date.
 Gains and losses on foreign exchange are recognised in the income statement.